hpi-swa-teaching/SqueakIssueIntegration/README.md

   system browser by exclamation icons (the icon is red for issues assigned to you, orange otherwise)
 - Edit and close Issues
-- `Fix me` button to open a system browser where with the class or method the Issue is related to in focus
+- `Fix me` button to open a system browser with the class or method the Issue is related to in focus

 ## How to use